Grynn-GmbH/Swiss-E-invoicing-ERPNext/README.md

 ## Limitations

+This limitation will NOT break ERPNext functionality but will generate a non-valid e-invoice, which will be rejected by your customer.
-- Sales Taxes and Charges Table should ONLY CONTAIN TAX/VAT Element.
-Therefore, No Charges should be added in this section as Factur-X / ZugFERD does not accept TAX/VAT at header level
+- Sales Taxes and Charges Table should Sales Taxes (VAT etc).
+No shipping or other charges should be added here.
+Add them to the items table.
 - No discounts to be added at the header level.
-- This limitation will NOT break ERPNext functionality but will generate a non-valid e-invoice, which will be rejected by your customer.
+If you need this feature, email us at info@grynn.ch or sales@grynn.ch

 ## Get App